trimstray/trimstray.github.io/index.md

 You can find the full source code of my project on [GitHub](https://github.com/trimstray).

-I decided to start writing articles on my [Blog](https://x33con.info) wall.
+I decided to start writing articles on my [Blog](https://x33con.info).
 At this moment they are only in Polish.

 ## Contact